lydiakwa/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-a simple game of noughts and crosses
+A simple game of noughts and crosses using vanilla Javascript, HTML, and CSS.